The Christiano Brothers Story

 "I became a Christian in March of '79 at the age of 22 and received Jesus Christ into my life as Lord and Savior," says Dave. " This changed the whole direction of my life."

-Dave then shared his newfound faith with his brother Rich, who also began to search the Scriptures.
+Dave then shared the truth about Christ with his brother Rich, who also began to search the Scriptures.
 As a result, Rich became a Christian some 14 months later.
 Both brothers then saw the need to make Christ the priority in life, and the important call to tell others about Him.

 In the fall of 1983, Dave got a job at San Antonio Junior College teaching entry level classes in broadcasting.
 While there, he began to study filmmaking.
 "I learned on an old 16mm Bolex camera shooting silent film," says Dave.
-"A cinematographer from the area, Michael Smith, was a great help in answering questions and helping me learn about the craft."
+"A cinematographer from the area was a great help in answering questions and helping me learn about the craft."

 At age 28, in the summer of 1985, Dave wrote, produced and directed his first film called The Daylight Zone.
 It was a Christian version of the old TV series, The Twilight Zone.
 Rich co-financed the project.
 Filmed in south Texas, the movie was shot on 16mm film and released by Christiano Brothers Films in the spring of 1986.